 Here's where Black moms can get support for their breastfeeding journey.

 Breastfeeding is beautiful, but it can be tough!
 Clogged ducts, low milk supply, mastitis and latching difficulties can all make the journey of a breastfeeding mother a challenging one.
+Nursing a baby is such a monumental, long-term experience and nursing moms need all the support they can find.
+Unfortunately, according to our 2021 State of Motherhood survey, 51% of mothers would like more acceptance and reassurance-based support overall.

 For Black breastfeeding mothers, though, there are additional challenges that they may experience.
 These challenges are primarily due to racial discrimination, lack of support from both health care providers and the community, and generations of trauma that have contributed to lower breastfeeding rates, higher infant mortality rates, and higher rates of chronic illnesses in the Black community.